Build planning

 Route-specific priority checks

-- Treat 12GB and 16GB class GPUs as planning options, not final recommendations.
+- Treat 12GB and 16GB class GPUs as starter planning paths, not final buying recommendations.

 Memory planning